Macedonius I of Constantinople: Biography

-Macedonius I is said to have signalled his return to power by acts which, if truly reported, brand him as a cruel bigot.
-The Novatianists suffered perhaps even more fearfully than the orthodox and some of them were stung into a desperate resistance: those of Constantinople removing the materials of their church to a distant suburb of the city; those at Mantinium in Paphlagonia daring to face the imperial soldiers sent to expel them from their home.
-"The exploits of Macedonius", says Socrates Scholasticus, "on behalf of Christianity, consisted of murders, battles, incarcerations, and civil wars".
+Macedonius is said to have marked his return to power with acts of severe persecution.
+The Novatianists suffered perhaps even more than the Nicene Christians, prompting some to desperate resistance.
+In Constantinople, Novatianists dismantled and relocated their church materials to a distant suburb, while in Mantinium, Paphlagonia, they openly confronted imperial soldiers sent to expel them.
+According to the historian Socrates Scholasticus, "The exploits of Macedonius... on behalf of Christianity, consisted of murders, battles, incarcerations, and civil wars."

-An act of presumption finally lost him the imperial favor in 358.
-The Sepulchre containing the body of Constantine the Great was in danger of falling to pieces, and Macedonius determined to remove them.
-The question was made a party one.
-The orthodox assailed as sacrilege "the disinterment of the supporter of the Nicene faith", the Macedonians pleaded the necessities of structural repair.
-When the remains were conveyed to the church of Acacius of Caesarea, the excited populace met in the church and churchyard; so frightful a carnage ensued that the place was filled with blood and slaughtered bodies.
-Constantius II's anger was great against Macedonius I because of the slaughter, but even more, because he had removed the body without consulting him.
+Macedonius finally lost imperial favor in 358 due to an act of presumption.
+The tomb containing the remains of Constantine the Great was decaying, and Macedonius determined to relocate them.
+The matter became highly partisan: the orthodox assailed it as a sacrilege, citing the disinterment of a supporter of the Nicene faith, while the Macedonians cited the necessity of structural repairs.
+When the remains were transported to the Church of Acacius of Caesarea, a violent clash erupted between the excited populace gathered in and around the church, resulting in a horrific massacre.
+Constantius II was incensed by the slaughter and even more so because Macedonius had moved the body without seeking imperial consent.

-When Macedonius I presented himself at the council of Seleucia in 359, it was ruled that being under accusation it was not proper for him to remain (Socrates, II, 40).
-His opponents, Acacius of Caesarea, Eudoxius of Antioch, and others, followed him to Constantinople, and, availing themselves of the emperor's indignation, deposed him in 360 on the ground of cruelty and canonical irregularities.
-Macedonius I retired to a suburb of the city and died there.
+When Macedonius presented himself at the Council of Seleucia in 359, it was ruled that, because he was under accusation, it was improper for him to remain (Socrates, II, 40).
+His opponents (including Acacius of Caesarea, Eudoxius of Antioch, and others) followed him to Constantinople.
+Capitalizing on the emperor's indignation, they deposed him in 360 on the grounds of cruelty and canonical irregularities.
+Macedonius subsequently withdrew to a suburb of Constantinople, where he died.

-He is said to have elaborated the views with which his name is connected in his retirement.
-The "Macedonians", his followers, did not believe in the divinity of the Holy Spirit.
+During his retirement, he is said to have developed the theological views with which his name is associated.
+His followers, known as the "Macedonians," rejected the full divinity of the Holy Spirit.